rpp33-fec-green/FEC-Team-Green/README.md

 ---
  ## Description
   We have a cohesive, visualy appealing, and user-friendly website using industry standard practices.
-Our project includes four main areas of interest in the following order:
+Our project includes three main areas of interest in the following order:

   - <a href='#product-overview'> Product Overview</a> -created by Chloe Meinshausen.
   - <a href='#questions-and-answers'> Questions and Answers</a>  -created by Joann Whang